DevFishh/Dark-Magenta-Themes/README.md

 "EXECUTION REQUIREMENTS" shows what software you need to execute the code.

-If those requirements are met, all you need to do is copy the text after "EXECUTION STRING" and paste it into whatever software is required to inject the code
+If those requirements are met, all you need to do is copy the text after "EXECUTION STRING" and paste it into whatever software is required to inject the code.

+Make sure you paste it BEFORE any other lines of code BUT AFTER any @charset declarations (such as @name , @version , @author , etc) or it will not work

 Any questions go to DevFish.
 You can contact me via discord.